Nickolay-Martynenko/GRB-X-Ray-Afterglow/dataset/README.md

 # Preprocessing
 In our analysis, we develop four methods of the lightcurves preprocessing:
 1. ***Original*** method: Applies decimal logarithm to both timestamps and count rates and subtract a typical stationary background of about 1 count per 1000 seconds.
 The source count rate +/- errors are symmetrized using their mean in the logarithmic scale (equivalent to a geometric mean in the original scale).
-2. ***FeatureExtraction*** method: Extracts relevant statistical features[^1] from the raw timeseries and thus converts lightcurves dataset to tabular data
+2. ***FeatureExtraction*** method: Extracts relevant statistical features[^1] from the raw timeseries and thus converts lightcurves dataset to tabular data.
+The source count rate +/- errors are symmetrized using their mean in the logarithmic scale (equivalent to a geometric mean in the original scale).
 3. ***Padding*** method: *Original* lightcurves are rebinned to a uniform time grid in the decimal logarithm scale; missing values are padded with zeros.
 4. ***Interpolation*** method: *Original* lightcurves are rebinned to a uniform time grid in the decimal logarithm scale; missing values are interpolated linearly using their closest non-missing neighbor entries.

-## `dataset/Data`
-The train, val and test samples created by `./utilities/make_dataset.py` script in various regimes:

-- `original.csv`: original basic lightcurves (timestamps, count rates and uncertainties) without rebinning
-- `features.csv`: lightcurve feature extraction approach
-- `padded.csv`: basic lightcurves rebinned to a uniform time grid in the decimal logarithm scale; missing values are padded
-- `interp.csv`: basic lightcurves rebinned to a uniform time grid in the decimal logarithm scale; missing values are linearly interpolated

-Additionally, a `GRBtable.csv` dataset is provided.
-It contains *Swift*-XRT analysis results semi-manually collected from the *Swift*-XRT repository (see below).

-## `dataset/SwiftXRT`
-Raw *Swift*-XRT GRB lightcurves repository[^2] data

-## `dataset/utilities`
-*Swift*-XRT data preprocessing utilities.
-Unless a specific user-defined preprocessing is needed, please use `./utilities/make_dataset.py`.
-Note that this is optional, since all the datasets are already created and can be found in `./Data` directory.
+# Usage
 To see instructions:
 ```
 $ python3 ./utilities/make_dataset.py -h